PrometheanDissident/prometheandissident.github.io/pages/free-speech.md

 permalink: /free-speech/
 ---

+## On the Importance of Freedom of Speech

+- Discuss why freedom of speech is necessary as a means to challenge and debate ideas
+- Use evolution as an analogy

+## Threats to Free Speech

+- Discuss freedom of speech as a positive right which needs to be culturally protected.
+People need to be culturally tolerant, and also engage in speech which is condusive to the fluorishing of society
+- Speech is not simply a right but also a responsibility
+- Threats to free speech can come from the state, society, or corporations in theory

+## The Limits of Freedom of Speech

+- Discuss ethics of limiting "hate speech", corporations engaging in censorship particularly in social media platforms
+- Pluralism should be preferred when navigating challenges associated with productive speech, and this necessitates fewer legal boundaries being imposed

 <span style="background-color:lightcoral">Need to expand on broader thoughts on this, even if studies are also important to discuss</span>

 ## <span style="background-color:orange">Effects</span>